g-w1/blog/_drafts/2021-3-08-elf-linux.md

 filesize equ  $ - $$
 ```
-This is one of the simplest elf files online - it really helped me have a good mental model of the elf file format.
-Above, `ehdr` stands for the ELF header and `phdr` stands for the program header, basically what tells the OS how to load the segment in to memory.

-We can represent these as structs in zig:
+Since this is just (intel) assembly, we can represent these as structs in zig:

 ```zig
 const ElfHeader = struct {